Dhghomon/easy_rust/README.md

 fn main() {
     let my_float: f64 = 5.0; // The compiler sees an f64
     let my_other_float: f32 = 8.5; // The compiler sees an f32.
 It is a different type.
-    let third_float = my_float + // The compiler sees a new variable.
-It must be an f64 plus another f64.
+    let third_float = my_float + // You want to add my_float to something, so it must be an f64 plus another f64.
 Now it expects an f64...
-    let third_float = my_float + my_other_float;  // ⚠️ it found an f32.
+    let third_float = my_float + my_other_float;  // ⚠️ but it found an f32.
 It can't add them.
 }
 ```